On p-form gauge theories and their conformal limits: PST formulation

 \subsection{Variant PST formulations}

 In addition to the formulation which uses the one form $v=da$ considered above, there are other variants of the PST action.
-For instance, in $D=6$ one can dualize the scalar $a(x)$ into a 4-form $b_4$ whose dual field strength is a nowhere-vanishing spacelike one-form $u=*db_4$; this yields a `dual' PST formulation \cite{Maznytsia:1998yr,Ko:2017tgo}.
+For instance, in $D=6$ one can dualize the the (timelike) one-form $v=da$ to a 5-form field-strength whose Hodge dual is a nowhere-zero spacelike one-form $u$; this yields a `dual' PST formulation \cite{Maznytsia:1998yr,Ko:2017tgo}.
 Technically, this procedure amounts to performing the following replacements in the PST Lagrangian \eqref{L6d12}: $B_{MN} \to H_{MNL}u^L$ and $H_{MNL}v^L \to - B_{MN}$ with the timelike $v$ replaced by the spacelike $u$.
 In this case the reduction/truncation to 4D yields, on setting $u=dx^5$, the Lagrangian density of \eqref{LSP}.
 In contrast, for the gauge choice $u=dx$ for a non-compact coordinate $x$, reduction/truncation yields a non-linear generalization of the duality-symmetric electrodynamics of Zwanziger \cite{Zwanziger:1970hk}.
 An example is the dual manifestly duality-symmetric Born-Infeld-like action on the D3-brane \cite{Lee:2013ewa,Vanichchapongjaroen:2017zuh} which can be found by dimensional reduction/truncation of a corresponding variant of the M5-brane action \cite{Ko:2016cpw,Ko:2017tgo}.
 Yet another form of the M5-brane action, with a triplet of auxiliary closed one-forms, was constructed in \cite{Ko:2013dka}.
 It is related to an effective gauge field theory for multiple M2-branes with volume preserving diffeomorphisms of an `internal' 3-manifold as its gauge group \cite{Ho:2008nn,Ho:2008ve,Bandos:2008fr,Bandos:2008jv,Pasti:2009xc}.